 Authority of Attorneys-in-Fact: There may be no limitations as to the authority of an attorney-in-fact.
 Therefore, please be sure that the power of attorney is unlimited as to each attorney-in-fact.
 All powers of attorney must be duly executed by the appointing officer of the petitioner company.

 Publication of Notice: The petitioner shall publish notice of the pending petition in a newspaper of general circulation in the county.
-Notice shall be published not less than 15 days before the date set for hearing.
+Notice shall be published not less than 15 days before the date set for the hearing.
 Rule 9.3(b).
-If you choose to publish the notice in the Chicago Daily Law Bulletin, you may do so at the newspaper’s desk in Room 802 of the Richard J. Daley Center.
-However, please be aware that Wednesday, June 5, 2024, is the deadline the Chicago Daily Law Bulletin has set to accept notice for publication for petitions for authorization to write bonds.
+As a suggestion, you may choose to publish the notice immediately following the filing of your petition.
+If you choose to publish the notice in the Chicago Daily Law Bulletin, you may do so either at the newspaper’s desk in Room 802 of the Daley Center, by emailing PublicNotice@LawBulletinMedia.com or by calling Tasha Grant, Law Bulletin’s Courts Department Public Notice Manager at (312) 644-8297.
+However, please be aware that Monday, June 2, 2025, at 2 p.m. is the deadline the Chicago Daily Law Bulletin has set to accept notice for publication for petitions for authorization to write bonds.

 Certificate to Conduct Surety Business, Department of Insurance: The verified petition for authorization in the case of sureties must contain an original certificate to conduct surety business for the current year under the Illinois Insurance Code, attested by the director of the Illinois Department of Insurance.
 Please be aware that the Department of Insurance does not issue evidence of surety authority until mid-June of each year.
 Therefore, please file your petition using last year’s certificate.
 Please supplement your petition promptly upon receipt of your new certificate.
 In order for your petition to be approved, you must have the original certificate for the current year on file before the hearing.

-Surety Desk Space: All companies authorized to act as civil sureties in Cook County may lease space at the Surety Desk on the 12th floor of the Richard J. Daley Center from Transwestern, property manager.
+Surety Desk Space: All companies authorized to act as civil sureties in Cook County may lease space at the Surety Desk on the 12th floor of the Daley Center from Transwestern, the property manager.
 Authorized civil surety companies are required to enter into a license agreement with Transwestern to occupy space.
-A request to apply for a license to use space at the Surety Desk must be submitted in writing by a representative of an authorized civil surety company to Mr. John Beatty, General Manager, Office of the Building, 50 West Washington Street, Suite 1203, Richard J. Daley Center, Chicago, Illinois 60602.
-Any questions or licensing requests should be directed to Mr. John Beatty, at (312) 603-7109.
+A request to apply for a license to use space at the Surety Desk must be submitted in writing by a representative of an authorized civil surety company to Mr. John Beatty, General Manager, Office of the Building, in Suite 1203, Daley Center.
+Any questions or licensing requests should be directed to Mr. John Beatty at (312) 603-7109.

-Petitioner’s Checklist: For a downloadable checklist to assist you in successfully completing the petitioning process, click here.
+Petitioner’s Checklist: Here is a downloadable Petitioner's Checklist to assist you in successfully completing the petitioning process.

 Information Online Only: All materials needed for filing a petition for authorization are now located on this website.
 All forms can be downloaded and printed.
 If you encounter problems with the downloadable forms, please contact surety@cookcountyil.gov.